My Experience at FOSS Overflow

 There are mainly two scripts being talked about here: The content script is responsible for interacting with the DOM elements on the current tab.
 The background script on the other hand is responsible for maintaining background tasks such as establishing the socket connection and handling chat messages.

-The content script has event listners for button clicks for the play/pause button and the progress bar and as soon as the host seeks video the event listeners notify the background script that a change has been made.
+The content script is injected as soon as the matching url are hit and it has event listners for button clicks for the play/pause button and the progress bar and as soon as the host seeks video the event listeners notify the background script that a change has been made.

 Then the background script calls a function to fetch the video timestamps and the play/pause state, and then this timestamp information is then sent to the server via the socket connection